anastacia254/Simplified-Airline-Booking-System169302/README.md

 # Objective

 This project is a simplified airline booking system developed using Django and Django Rest Framework (DRF).
 It provides a RESTful API for managing flights and passengers, allowing CRUD operations and additional features like filtering and pagination.

 # Features

--Manage Flights:
+- Manage Flights:

 Create, Read, Update, and Delete (CRUD) operations for flights.

--Manage Passengers:
+- Manage Passengers:

 CRUD operations for passengers, with each passenger linked to a flight.

--Relationships:
+- Relationships:

 A flight can have multiple passengers.